If you are making a TV programme or video about the Advanced Passenger Train - Please let me know !

 CHANNEL 4 - Programme 4 Broadcast 17 October 2004

 This programme looks at the railways post-WW2, and how they faced up to the need to modernise the countries network after the war.
 It examines the changes made by the notorious Beeching plan, and the end of the age of steam.
-Pete Waterman looks at the work done by BR, at the success of their Intercity network, and at the ill-fated APT service.
+Peter Alan Waterman looks at the work done by BR, at the success of their Intercity network, and at the ill-fated APT service.
 The series closes with a look at how the countries railways have coped with privatisation, and at what the future holds for the British rail network with the advent of trains such as the Eurostar and Pendolino.

 BBC1 Broadcast 8 November 2004

 A celebration of all those ideas that started out with good intentions but ended by blowing up in the faces of all concerned.
-Footage from E for Experimental, Round Trip To Glasgow, A Race Against Time and BBC News.

 Discovery Channel 2006